Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Moduli spaces and Kuranishi structures

 of $k+1$ cyclically ordered points on the circle can be regarded as a stratum of a Kuranishi neighborhood of the pullback of $(p,q)\in{}_l\overline{\mathcal{M}}(x)\textrm{ }{{}_{\mathit{ev}_0^\mathcal{M}}\times_M}\textrm{ }L\subset\partial{}_l\overline{\mathcal{R}}^1(x,L,\ring{\beta};P)$ in ${}_l\overline{\mathcal{R}}_{k+1}^1(x,L,\ring{\beta};P)$.
 We can then extend it to a Kuranishi neighborhood of $f_{k+1}^{-1}(p,q)$ in ${}_l\overline{\mathcal{R}}_{k+1}^1(x,L,\ring{\beta};P)$. \end{proof}

 \begin{remark} Theorem \ref{theorem:moduli} above is actually parallel to \cite{ki2}, Theorem 7.20.
 A remarkable difference is that the invariance property (vii) of the Kuranishi structures for certain moduli spaces under cyclic permutations of boundary marked points is not required there.
-However, this is crucial for our purposes since we are working in the $S^1$-equivariant case, where both the $S^1$-equivariant differential and the chain level string bracket involve cyclic permutations of the marked points on the Moore loops.
+However, this is crucial for our purposes since we are working in the $S^1$-equivariant case, where both the $S^1$-equivariant differential and the chain level string bracket involve cyclic permutations of the marked points on the loops (or equivalently, cyclic permutations of the representatives of the smooth paths $c_0,\cdots,c_k\in\Pi_1L$ whose end points are evaluations of $z_0,\cdots,z_k$).
 Note also that the moduli space $\overline{\mathcal{R}}_{k+1,\tau_i}^1(x,L,\ring{\beta};P)$ does not admit a Kuranishi structure which is invariant under the cyclic permutations of the boundary marked points.
 Instead, by our choices of Floer data, the group $\mathbb{Z}_{k+1}$ of cyclic permutations acts transitively on the set of admissible K-spaces $\left\{\overline{\mathcal{R}}_{k+1,\tau_i}^1(x,L,\ring{\beta};P)\right\}_{i=0}^k$. \end{remark}

 From now on, we shall fix Kuranishi structures on the moduli spaces (\ref{eq:m0})---(\ref{eq:m5}) satisfying (ii)-(vii) of Theorem \ref{theorem:moduli}.